Hambleton, Lancashire: Transport

 The railway came to the Fylde in the first half of the 19th century; the Preston and Wyre Railway line was completed in 1840.
 The nearest railway station to Hambleton is Poulton-le-Fylde, which connects to major national train routes at Preston railway station.

 Hambleton lies on the A588 road between Poulton and Lancaster.

 Hambleton's nearest international airports are Liverpool John Lennon Airport and Manchester Airport.

-The 2C bus service that is run by Blackpool Transport serves the village.
-Buses to Knott End-on-Sea and Blackpool run every thirty minutes.
+The 5C bus service that is run by Blackpool Transport serves the village.
+Buses to Knott End-on-Sea and Blackpool run every forty minutes.